IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 ### You'll need a character model

-**On-Set Studio does not ship with a character.** Mixamo's models are Adobe's to distribute, not mine, so you'll download your own — it takes a minute:
+**On-Set Studio does not ship with a character.** Mixamo's models are Adobe's to distribute, not mine, so you'll download your own.
+It takes a minute:

 1. Go to [mixamo.com](https://www.mixamo.com) and sign in with a free Adobe account.